sonersg/teamfluencer-challange/README.md

 ## About

 There are three sample users.
-You can type any key values to filter the users şn the search bar.
+You can type any key values in the search bar to filter users.

 ## Demo